 Alternative Markets for Generating Forest Income

-Like any commodity, the price of timber varies over time.
-During periods of high demand and low supply, landowners enjoy higher stumpage prices; however, when demand falls and supply increases, as has been the case with pine sawtimber in Mississippi over the past decade, forest landowners receive less for their trees.
+Like any commodity, timber price varies over time.
+During periods of high demand and low supply, landowners enjoy higher stumpage prices.
+However, when demand falls and supply increases, as has been the case with pine sawtimber in Mississippi over the past decade and a half, forest landowners receive less for their trees.
 It is during these periods that many forest landowners become interested in pursuing new ways to generate income from their property.

 Fortunately, forest ownership offers several economic opportunities, and many of these are compatible with timber management.
 In some situations, timber-owning landowners may have to do very little to diversify their forest products portfolio.
 Others will require deviations from traditional timber management practices.
-Selecting a new market to produce for is ultimately up to the landowner’s ownership goals; however, if earning income is an important consideration, landowners should always determine whether a local market exists for a particular product.
+Selecting a new market to produce for ultimately depends on ownership goals; however, if earning income is an important consideration, landowners should always determine whether a local market exists for a particular product.
 Landowners should also consider whether their property is capable of producing a particular product.